Skip to content

 //...

-You can add services, twig templates, routes, etc. to your bundle like you would do in a plugin.
-Just create Resources/config/services.xml and Resources/config/routes.xml files or Resources/views for twig templates.
+You can add services, Twig templates, routes, etc. to your bundle like you would do in a plugin.
+Create Resources/config/services.php and Resources/config/routes.php files, or Resources/views for Twig templates.
 The bundle will be automatically detected and the files will be loaded.

 To mark your bundle as a theme, it's enough to implement the Shopware\Core\Framework\ThemeInterface interface in your bundle class.
 This will automatically register your bundle as a theme and make it available in the Shopware administration.
 You can also add a theme.json file to define the theme configuration like described here.